pdqnguyen/pdqnguyen.github.io/projects/heavy-metal-analysis.md

 lyrics (`/data/data.zip`).

-## Notebooks & analyses
+## Analyses

-The analyses below provide insights on the history of heavy metal albums, and linguistic properties of metal lyrics.
+The articles below provide insights on the history of heavy metal albums, and linguistic properties of metal lyrics.

 > [Exploration of artists and album reviews](/projects/heavy-metal-analysis/reviews-part-1.html)